How To Help Your Child Through The College Admissions Process

 The college admissions process is incredibly stressful for students (as well as parents!).
-But, there are plenty of things you as a parent can do to make the process go more smoothly, and to boost your child’s chances of ending up at his or her dream school.
+But, there are plenty of things you, as a parent, can do to make the process go smoothly, and boost your child’s chances of ending up at his or her dream school.

 The steps below are meant to guide you and your child through the college admissions process.
 And remember, Prep Expert’s SAT prep courses and ACT prep courses are a great way to improve your student’s standardized test scores and broaden his or her college options.